CorticoAI/raspberrypi-iot/README.md

 * Run `sudo ansible-playbook system/system.yaml`.
 This will set up the WiFi access point as well as install the example frontend and backend services.
 * Restart the pi

 If everything worked, then you should be able to see the WiFi network `raspberrynet` from any device capable of looking for WiFi.
 You should be able to connect to it with the password `raspberrynet`.
-From your device, go to `raspberrynet.local:80` in a browser (or just `raspberrynet.local`) and you should see the frontend running on your pi!
+From your connected device, go to `raspberrynet.local:80` in a browser (or just `raspberrynet.local`) and you should see the frontend running on your pi!
 If your pi has ssh enabled, you should also be able to `ssh pi@raspberrynet.local`.

 By default, the wifi connection and hostname of the pi are `raspberrynet`.
-This can be changed by replacing `raspberrynet` in the following files:
+This can be changed by replacing `raspberrynet` in the following files, then running the Ansible again:
 * [system/etc/hosts](system/etc/hosts)
 * [system/etc/hostname](system/etc/hostname)
 * [system/etc/hostapd/hostapd.conf](system/etc/hostapd/hostapd.conf)

+Try connecting your pi to a different WiFi network, or taking it to a library.
+Because the internet connection is forwarded to the phone, you can now use your phone to get the pi past any pesky splash screens asking you to agree to terms.
+Congrats, you're controlling your Raspberry Pi with your phone!

 ### Configuring udev
 This is the trickiest part about getting this set up correctly.
-The pi does not by default persist wlan assignments, so if the pi is restarted, these can be switched.
+The pi does not by default persist wlan assignments, so if the pi is restarted, these might get switched.
 Because there are two WiFi chips (the one on the pi itself and a WiFi dongle via USB), we have to tell the pi which one will be the access point, and which one will be the outgoing WiFi.
-The on board WiFi chip is capable of being an access point, whereas not all WiFi dongles are, so we assign the access point to the on board chip.
+The on board WiFi chip of the Raspberry 3 is capable of being an access point, whereas not all WiFi dongles are, so we assign the access point to the on board chip.
 The WiFi dongle will then be responsible for the outgoing internet connection.

 In this set up, we call the on board chip/access point `ap0` and our dongle/outgoing internet `wlan1`.